 We must note at the beginning that none of the members of the committee are Master Gardeners.
 However, we all have a varied number of years gardening here and other places, have talked with longtime gardeners, and, of course, have been on the internet with frequency looking for answers to gardening problems.

 Over the past few years untended gardens were allowed to go to weeds.
 This, of course, means that the weeds were allowed to reseed and proliferate.
 As a result, weeds are a problem in our gardens.
 There are a few things we would like to suggest that will help keep them under control.
 Shortly after planting, weed the garden thoroughly.
-Then put down either garden “cloth” or single sheets of newspaper covered with around 2 inches of mulch, straw, or grass cuttings and water thoroughly.
-Of the options, we personally prefer newspaper because it biodegrades easily and, for that matter, is much less expensive.
+Put down single sheets of newspaper covered with around 2 inches of mulch, straw, or grass cuttings and water thoroughly.
+In the past we have had allowed weed cloth, but that should be used minimally- It is very difficult to remove and weeds grow through it anyway.
+Newspaper biodegrades easily and, for that matter, is much less expensive.
 Grass is better than mulch/straw because it also degrades rapidly and can be easily tilled in the following year.
 However, it has to be hauled in and only should be used after the third mowing if a lawn has been treated.
-If you use Weed Guard, it needs to be removed at the end of the year.

 There will be weeds growing into the gardens from the pathways.
 The most difficult weeds to control are those that grow under and into fences that can’t be reached by the mower.
 The best way to handle this seems to be to put the fence about two inches into the tilled area on all sides and then, with a hoe, make a trench two inches wide and deep—rather like what is done in England.
 Because the trench is carved out of tilled soil, this is easily done.
 What the trench does is allow mowing up to the fence, cutting down the weeds before they can migrate into the garden.
 In any event, while these actions will not eliminate the weeds, they will make later weeding a lot easier and keep the gardens cleaner.